We recently wrote about why SMS is not only still relevant, but a major marketing trend.

 With many businesses planning to try out text message marketing, you might be wondering if you should.

-To help you get a handle on whether to invest your time–and budget–in texting, we compiled a list of the pros and cons.
+To help you get a handle on whether to invest your time–and budget–in texting, we compiled a list of the pros and cons of text message marketing.

 And yes, we do have the word texting in our name.
 But as you’ll see from reading through the advantages and disadvantages, we don’t make any assertions without providing data to back them up.

 Before we delve into the specific pros and cons of SMS marketing, here’s a quick snapshot of some of the most common SMS marketing service use cases.

 The above is by no means an exhaustive list.
 Businesses of all stripes and sizes use SMS marketing to achieve different objectives.